 September 1993.
 At present (2008), some sections of the track are

-considerably overgrown and it seems no one is ding any work on
+considerably overgrown and it seems no one is doing any work on

 The track is located about 300 km north of Sydney and heads from the crest of the Great Dividing Range east to the coast.
 The eastern end of the track is close to the major highway from Sydney to Brisbane and is serviced by many buses.
 The western end has no regular defined services and either private transport is needed or charter a local bus.
 Another alternative to the western end is to stay the first night at a guest house near Barrington Tops and use the guests house bus to get to the walk start.
 The guide book has details of these alternatives.

-The only information is a 48 page book, 'A Walkers Guide to The Tops to Myalls Heritage Trail'.
-This is published by Lions Club of Tea Gardens, c/- Post Office Tea Gardens, New South Wales 2324, Australia.
-Price is aroundA$6 plus postage.
+The only information is a 48 page book, 'A Walkers Guide to The Tops to Myalls Heritage Trail'. but it seems it is now out of print..
 The guide has basic maps of the track.
 For more detail the CMA 1:25,000 topographic maps 'Barrington Tops', 'Gloucester Tops', 'Chichester', 'Craven', 'Warranulla', 'Markwell', 'Bulahelah', 'Myall Lakes', 'Bombah Point', 'The Branch' and 'Port Stephens' are available.
 Alternatively the Forestry Commission 1:125,000 maps, 'Barrington Tops State Forest' and 'Bulahdelah State Forest' maps can be used.
 These have less detail but are more accurate with names of minor roads.

 None are needed for walking the track.
 Two sections cross private land and all walkers are suggested to contact the owners before starting the walk.
 Information with phone numbers is provided in the guide book.
 Because the track crosses some private land expect changes to the tracks location to occur.
 Always follow any signposted diversions.